trentbrew/toybox/README.md

 ### Adding Icons

 - Icons are stored in `./data/icons.js`.
-Insert an icon to the object using the following format:
+Insert an icon using the following format:

 ```js
 {